 The Agreement is effective the earlier of (a) your first access to the Platform or (b) your execution of an Order.
 If you access the Platform on behalf of another person or entity, then the terms “you” or “Customer” includes you and that person or entity, and you represent and warrant that (i) you are an authorized representative of the entity with the authority to bind the entity to this Master Agreement, and (ii) you agree to this Master Agreement on that entity’s behalf.

-“Customer Data” means any data, information, or material Customer or any authorized user provides or submits through the Products or Services.
+“Customer Data” means any data Customer or any User provides, uploads, or submits, including, without limitation, consumer data, through the Platform or to the Services.

 “Professional Services” means training, implementation, data conversion, integrations and other consulting services.

 “Term” means the Initial Term and any renewal terms.